 1. You Have a Steady, Well-Paying Job

-You’ve paid off your college debt, and you’ve even landed your dream job.
+You’ve paid off your college debt and even landed your dream job.
 You now get a steady paycheck each week, which makes you more than capable of affording your own apartment.

-If you make a decent amount of money (especially if your income surpasses your parents’), it’s time to move out.
-You no longer have a reason to skimp on cash when you’re able to comfortably pay your own bills and rent.
+If you make a decent amount of money (or if your income surpasses your parents’), it’s time to move out.
+You no longer have a reason to skimp on cash when you can comfortably pay your own bills and rent.

 2. You Have No Privacy

-No matter where you go in your house, you can’t seem to get any alone time.
-That’s a huge red flag that you need to move out and have your own space.
+No matter where you go in your house, you can’t seem to get alone time.
+That’s a huge red flag that you must move out and have your own space.

 3. You’re Embarrassed About Your Room